The deceleration parameter in `tilted' Friedmann universes: Newtonian vs relativistic treatment: Introduction

 \section{Introduction}

-The Milky Way, as well as every other typical galaxy in the universe, has its own peculiar motion and does not follow the smooth universal expansion, also known as the Hubble flow~\cite{Pe1}-\cite{D}.
+The Milky Way, as well as every other typical galaxy in the universe, has its own peculiar motion and does not follow the smooth universal expansion, also known as the Hubble flow~\cite{Pe1}-\cite{CoLu}.
 More specifically, our Local Group of galaxies moves at a speed of more than 600~km/sec relative to the Hubble expansion.
 Such large-scale peculiar motions, which are commonly referred to as ``bulk flows'', have been repeatedly verified by numerous surveys (see~\cite{Aetal} and references therein).
 Nevertheless, most of the theoretical cosmological studies bypass these bulk peculiar flows and nearly all of them take place in the coordinate system of the ``fictitious'' Hubble-flow observers.
 As a result, the full effect of our peculiar motion is still largely unaccounted for, despite the fact that the history of astronomy is rife with examples where relative-motion effects have led to a gross misinterpretation of reality.

 To study peculiar motions in cosmology, as well as in general, one needs to introduce two (at least) families of observers.
 One family will determine the reference frame, relative to which peculiar motions can be defined and measured.
 In cosmology, the universal expansion provides such a preferred coordinate system.
-This is the frame of the smooth Hubble flow, where the dipole of the Cosmic Microwave Background (CMB) vanishes.\footnote{Hereafter, we will use the terms Hubble frame and CMB frame interchangeably.} The second group of observers, on the other hand, are the ``real'' ones, namely those living in typical galaxies (like our Milky Way) that move relative to the Hubble expansion.
+This is the idealised frame of the smooth Hubble flow, where the dipole of the Cosmic Microwave Background (CMB) vanishes.\footnote{Hereafter, we will use the terms Hubble frame and CMB frame interchangeably.} The second group of observers, on the other hand, are the ``real'' ones, namely those living in typical galaxies (like our Milky Way) that move relative to the Hubble expansion.
 In relativity, cosmological models equipped with two sets of relatively moving observers are usually termed ``tilted'' (e.g.~see~\cite{CE,HUW}).
+In these models, both the properties of the matter sources and the kinematics, as seen by the tilted observers, generally differ due to relative-motion effects.
+For instance, the reader is referred to~\cite{HDPI} for a thorough discussion of tilted Lemaitre-Tolman-Bondi spacetimes.
+In a more recent example, \cite{NS} have studied peculiar velocities in Szekeres-II regions matched to a $\Lambda$CDM background, in an attempt to alleviate the familiar ``$H_0$-tension''.